midoricorp/script/README.md

 ** s - dot all .  matches any character, including a line terminator ** m - multiline  the expressions ^ and $ match just after or just before, respectively, a line terminator or the end of the input sequence
 * "/regex/replace/options" - replace everything matched by regex with replace

+###Output

+There are two available output streams TEXT and HTML.
+All scripts should have a TEXT output and can also have an optional HTML output.
+Output is done with the print command which has the following syntax
+*print [STREAM] msg
+If STREAM is omitted it defauts to TEXT